|

 Lucy Dub still has some

-repetitive patterns, sometimes reminiscent of the Terry Riley's undulating
+repetitive patterns, sometimes reminiscent of Terry Riley's undulating

 structures, although somewhat indecisive and shapeless.